d3/d3-format/README.md

 f(1.01); // 1.01
 ```

-Whereas for the numbers 0.9, 1.0, and 1.1, the minimum absolute difference is 0.1, the largest absolute value is 1.1, and the suggested precision is 2:
+Whereas for the numbers 0.9, 1.0, and 1.1, the step is 0.1, the max is 1.1, and the suggested precision is 2:

 ```js
 var p = precisionRound(0.1, 1.1),